Top 10 Natural food preservatives

 Is coconut a natural preservative?

-Virgin Coconut oil is one of the helpful natural preservatives.
+Virgin Coconut oil is one of the effective natural preservatives.

 Is vitamin E oil a preservative?

-No, Vitamin E oil is not a preservative.
-But In some cases, Vitamin E oil IS is used.
+No, Vitamin E oil is not a preservative; but In some cases, Vitamin E oil is used.
 Vitamin E oil solely should not be used in any water-based product.

 Can Aloe Vera preserve food?